MĀORI CAUCUS

 MPP, LLB, BMS (Hons)

-Jean's career spans roles in Inland Revenue, consultancy for community organisations, and her current position with Te Kurahuna Limited, supporting Indigenous health approaches.
-Passionate about rangatahi suicide prevention and primary health improvements, she is a vital contributor to PHANZ, driven by her commitment to enhancing Māori well-being and community health.
+Jean's career spans roles in Inland Revenue, private consultancy work for community organisations, and one of her current positions is with Te Kurahuna Limited, supporting Indigenous health approaches.
+Jean is passionate about rangatahi suicide prevention and primary healthcare improvements, she is a vital contributor to PHANZ, driven by her commitment to enhancing Māori well-being and community health.

 2025 CAUCUS HUI DATES